 FLAME’s seventh full-length release, Royal Flush, is poised to be the most exciting chapter in his already impressive career.
 “In the game of poker, the highest hand you can receive is a royal flush, which is a ten, a jack, a queen, a king and an ace,” the rapper explains in reference to the album’s title.
 “When I thought about the concept, it reminded me about what Christ has done in the life of a Christian.
 He set us up to win.’
 We’ve got the highest hand.”
 Drawing the inspiration from 2 Peter 1:3, FLAME adds, “God’s given us all the things that pertain to life and godliness.”

 FLAME started down a path of rebellion and spent his early teen years partying.
-The influence of his older friends led to a life of drug abuse and a series of incidents at his school.
+The influence of his older friends led to experimenting with drugs and a series of incidents at his school.
 FLAME was eventually kicked out of his high school, but little did he know God would use this as a turning point in his life.
 On his way to orientation at his new school, he was involved in a horrific accident when the car he was riding in was struck by an 18-wheeler three times, shattering the entire left side of his body.

 “As the collision happened, I just remember being terrified, not even thinking about the pain, because there was pain,” he says, “but I was just thinking, Man, I’m about to die.
 I’m 16 years old, and I know I haven’t lived the things I believe as it relates to Christianity.”